suhaskamath2712/E0261_P11/documentation/documentation.md

 ---------------------------------------------------------------------
 Purpose
 -------
-Parses the strict output contract expected from the LLM.
-The contract is:
+Parses the LLM output contract.
+The preferred contract is a JSON object with two keys:

-- First non-empty line: `true` or `false` (case-insensitive)
-- Remaining lines: zero or more transformation rule names from `LLM.getSupportedTransformations()` or special tokens: `No transformations needed` or `No transformations found`.
+- `equivalent`: string — one of `"true"`, `"false"`, or `"dont_know"`.
+- `transformations`: array — ordered list of transformation names (may be empty).

+For backward compatibility, the parser also accepts the legacy line-oriented format where the first line is `true`/`false` and subsequent lines list transformation names (or a single sentinel like `No transformations needed`).

 Constructors & behavior
 -----------------------